breadtubetv/breadtubetv/content/channels/kayandskittles/index.md

----
 description: I'm a synthwave producer and Big Politic Chum from the country what has all the tea.
 But not the good tea.
 title: Kay And Skittles
 title: Kay and Skittles
 type: channel
-channel: kayandskittles
 tags:
 - breadtube
 - fascism